felipecaldas/flask-api-minimum-boilerplate/README.md

 # flask-api-minimum-boilerplate
-A basic boilerplate for Flask with flask-restplus, postgresql
+A basic boilerplate for Flask with flask-restplus and postgresql

 * Python
 * Flask